metosin/reitit/doc/ring/static.md

   (ring/create-default-handler))
 ```

-To serve static files with conflicting routes, e.g. `"/*#`, one needs to disable the confligt resolution:
+To serve static files with conflicting routes, e.g. `"/*#`, one needs to disable the conflict resolution:

 ```clj
 (require '[reitit.ring :as ring])